projectsveltos/sveltos/docs/template/template_generic_examples.md

 We want to replicate across all our `production` clusters.
 Sveltos can automate this process.
 Here's a step-by-step approach.

-We will first create a ConfigMap named _replicate-external-secret-operator-secret_ in the _default_ namespace.
+Firstly, we create a ConfigMap named _replicate-external-secret-operator-secret_ in the _default_ namespace.
 The data section of this ConfigMap will act as a template for deploying the secret.

 ```yaml
 apiVersion: v1